ChicoState/ux-smoothies-for-all/phaseII/README.md

 ## Caveats

 !!!
 Considerations and/or limitations to the methods you chose and the findings/conclusions drawn from them.
 In other words, give warnings if there are limitations to your research such as not being able to find enough users of a particular demographic, the methods not being able to expose certain information, assumptions you made, etc. !!!

+We are a team found many caveats,

+The three personalities that were employed—Johnathan, Amanda, and Albert—are fictitious creations meant to symbolize our user population.
+But the demands, habits, and histories of actual users could be more nuanced than those portrayed by these personalities.
+Over-reliance on these identities runs the danger of obscuring the subtleties of real user experiences.

+The input from the informal feedback was great, but it's important to understand that it could not be totally representative of all possible users.
+Features like "smoothie of the day" or a recipe forum preferences may represent the preferences of a certain user subgroup rather than a general need.

+Based on the given situations, the research hypothesized that users would engage with the program in predictable ways.
+In practice, users could utilize the software in novel ways not addressed by the walkthroughs.
+These unusual use trends may provide further information about the requirements and preferences of users.